Nearly 50 000 Facebook users may have been targets of private surveillance, company says

 Share this article:

-Facebook is notifying nearly 50 000 users in more than 100 countries that they may have been targets of hacking attempts by surveillance companies working for government agencies or private clients, the company said on Thursday.
+Facebook is notifying nearly 50,000 users in more than 100 countries that they may have been targets of hacking attempts by surveillance companies working for government agencies or private clients, the company said

-The notification is the result of a months-long investigation by Meta, Facebook's parent company, into what Meta officials called "cyber-mercenaries" who engage in "surveillance-for-hire."

-Meta's investigators concluded that the companies used Meta's Facebook and Instagram subsidiaries for surveillance activities, mainly to research and groom targets for later infections by spyware.
-Each step was part of a broader targeting process the researchers called the "surveillance chain".
+Meta's investigators concluded that these companies used Meta's Facebook and Instagram subsidiaries for surveillance activities, mainly to research and groom targets for later infections by spyware.
+Each step was part of a broader targeting process the researchers called the "surveillance chain."

-Meta's investigation found that surveillance companies "regularly" target politicians, human rights workers, journalists, dissidents and family members of opposition figures, with few legal controls or other forms of accountability.

-The findings echo those of the Pegasus Project, a global investigation of Israeli surveillance company NSO Group by The Washington Post and 16 other news organisations, led by Paris-based journalism non-profit Forbidden Stories.

-But Meta officials said that while they had taken enforcement actions against NSO and sued the company in 2019 for allegedly delivering spyware to users through WhatsApp, the problems posed by private surveillance companies were broader.
+These findings echo those of the Pegasus Project, a global investigation of Israel-based surveillance company NSO Group by The Washington Post and 16 other news organizations, led by Paris-based journalism nonprofit Forbidden Stories.
+But Meta officials said that while they previously have taken enforcement actions against NSO and sued the company in 2019 for allegedly delivering spyware to users through WhatsApp, the problems posed by private surveillance companies are broader.

-"The targeting we see is indiscriminate.
-They're targeting journalists.
-They're targeting politicians.
-They're targeting human rights defenders.
-They're also targeting ordinary citizens."

-Among the companies that Meta sanctioned was a little-known surveillance firm, Cytrox, in North Macedonia.
-The Meta report, which said it had removed 300 Facebook and Instagram accounts the company used to engage and deceive targets, lists 10 governments that hired Cytrox – Egypt, Armenia, Greece, Saudi Arabia, Oman, Colombia, Ivory Coast, Vietnam, the Philippines and Germany.
+Among the companies that Meta sanctioned was a little-known surveillance firm, Cytrox, based in North Macedonia.
+The Meta report, which said it had removed 300 Facebook and Instagram accounts the company used to engage and deceive targets, lists 10 governments that hire Cytrox, including Egypt, Armenia, Greece, Saudi Arabia, Oman, Colombia, Ivory Coast, Vietnam, the Philippines and Germany.

-Overall, Meta's report listed more than two dozen countries across six continents that used the surveillance services provided by the seven companies in the report; the victims were in more than 100 countries.

 "This is something that is really dangerous, and it has real impact on politicians," Nour said through an interpreter.
 "They are making use of every single word we say on our mobile phones."